 - 10 per cent of any contract price less than $20 000.

 Section 15 of the DBC Act places restrictions on cost-escalation clauses.
 Such clauses are common in building contracts and provide for an increase of the contract price in certain circumstances, such as variations in the building works, and delays caused by the owner.
-A cost-escalation clause in a domestic building contract is Having no legal effect.
-A void agreement has something wrong with it, so it cannot be a legally binding contract.
-For example, a verbal agreement to buy land would be void, because the law says those contracts have to be in writing. unless the contract contains a notice in the prescribed form alerting the consumer to the effect of the clause and the consumer signs or initials the clause in the contract.
+A cost-escalation clause in a domestic building contract is void unless the contract contains a notice in the prescribed form alerting the consumer to the effect of the clause and the consumer signs or initials the clause in the contract.

 If, during construction, a builder asks for more money than has been allowed in the contract price, review the contract carefully before agreeing to payment.
 For example, a builder cannot demand more money because of wage increases or inflation.
 Check all builder demands against the cost-escalation clauses that you signed or initialled at the time you signed the contract.

-Prior to the DBC Act, it was common practice for builders to place a (1) A warning or notice – for example, to a buyer to thoroughly check a product before buying it (see caveat emptor).
-(2) A notice filed with Land Victoria warning anyone who searches the land title that someone claims ownership or some other right in the land. on the owner’s property.
-The caveat provided the builder with some Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. and leverage in respect of payment.
+Prior to the DBC Act, it was common practice for builders to place a caveat on the owner’s property.
+The caveat provided the builder with some security and leverage in respect of payment.
 Section 18 of the DBC Act has abolished this practice.
 It provides that a domestic building contract does not entitle a builder to place a caveat on the owner’s property title.

-Some builders have sought to overcome this provision by requiring owners to sign a side agreement that, strictly speaking, is not a domestic building contract and therefore falls outside the An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. under the DBC Act.
+Some builders have sought to overcome this provision by requiring owners to sign a side agreement that, strictly speaking, is not a domestic building contract and therefore falls outside the prohibition under the DBC Act.
 Consumers should avoid signing any such side agreements.

 Provisional sum and prime cost items

-Consumers should always try to ensure that every item of work and Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. is properly priced, and that price is fixed in the contract.
+Consumers should always try to ensure that every item of work and all material is properly priced, and that price is fixed in the contract.
 However, this is not always possible.
 Some items to be included in the work are not agreed prior to the signing of the contract, for example, tile selection, white goods, or tapware may be decided after a building work is commenced.
 In respect of these items, the builder normally estimates and includes a prime cost item.

 Similarly, certain works may not be agreed prior to the contract being signed (e.g. fencing, landscaping and painting) and for these works a builder will normally estimate and include in the building contract a provisional sum.

-Most contracts allow the builder to (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. a substantial loading if the consumer spends more than the agreed estimate for a prime cost item or provisional sum.
+Most contracts allow the builder to charge a substantial loading if the consumer spends more than the agreed estimate for a prime cost item or provisional sum.
 Section 21 of the DBC Act requires a builder to provide a reasonable estimate for provisional sums and prime cost items.
 Further, before entering into the building contract a consumer must receive a list containing a detailed description of each item of work, a breakdown of the cost estimate for each item or sum and how the builder proposes to charge for any excess amount.

 The estimate for prime cost items and provisional sums is included in your fixed contract price.
-Try to avoid including prime cost items and provisional sums in your contract.
+Try to avoid including prime cost items and provisional sums in your contract by agreeing on all work and materials before signing the contract.
 If they are necessary, ensure that a reasonable allowance is made.
 Clarify in writing whether the allowance includes or excludes the Goods and Services Tax (GST).

 Builders must provide consumers with copies of invoices, receipts or other documents that show the cost of any prime cost item or provisional sum.

 The builder must give the consumer a legible copy of the contract.
-The builder is also required to provide a copy of any notice, order or other document that the builder receives in relation to the building work from any public Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. authority.
+The builder is also required to provide a copy of any notice, order or other document that the builder receives in relation to the building work from any public statutory authority.